dylhack/mcauth/docs/endpoints/Alt Accounts.md

 # Alt Account Management
-he Minecraft server administrators can use alt account management to claim Minecraft players as their alts.
+The Minecraft server administrators can use alt account management to claim Minecraft players as their alts.
 This will allow those players to join without authentication.
 This is super useful for mostly alts, but also any player you want to join without question.
 It will still check to see if the owner of the alt is authenticated which can only be done by administrators